tacosaure/magic-qradar/README.md

 ## Warning
 This script has been tested on IBM Qradar on CLOUD with the API version 14.0.
 Furthermore, the date format used was "dd/MM/YYYY", I do not know if there is an impact with computer using "MM/dd/YYYY" date format by default.

 You may have warning messages by importexcel dealing with the closing Reason names that contains unsupported characters and have been converted into "\_" (closingReason_by_rule_stacked sheet).
 To solve this issue, it is a little bit tricky.
+No names refering cells (in a excel formula) can contains characters different than letters, numbers, "." and "\_".
 This is not a blocking point and you can skip these warnings.

 ## Next improvements
 - [ ] Add execution information